 Always remember that the first thing a prospective publisher will read is not your manuscript but the letter accompanying your submission.
 If your spelling, grammar and punctuation are poor in this, it is highly unlikely the publisher will look any further and your manuscript will be consigned to the waste-basket.

-Compose a punchy, attention grabbing introductory letter.
-A brief intro, synopsis and the offer of a couple of sample chapters will elevate you above the myriad of ‘here’s the book wot I rote’ hopefuls.
+Compose a punchy, attention-grabbing introductory letter.
+A brief intro, synopsis and the offer of a couple of sample chapters will elevate you above the myriad ‘here’s the book wot I rote’ hopefuls.
 You could also put a little about your writing experience but keep it brief, no more than a paragraph or two, at most.
 Publishers have precious little time and will be less inclined to dip into a manuscript if preceded by eights sides of waffle.